timvisee/ffsend/ROADMAP.md

 - Implement error handling everywhere properly
 - Embed request errors
 - Extract utility module
-- Think of a new description:
-    Securely and easily share files from the command line;
-    a fully featured Firefox Send client.
 - Check all TODOs, solve them when possible
 - Windows, macOS and Redox support